ivy-llc/ivy/docs/overview/deep_dive/backend_setting.rst

    x.data # will be a jax array
    y.data # will still be a torch tensor since dynamic_backend=False

+Setting the attribute to True converts the array to the current backend even if the backend was set with `dynamic=False`.
 In addition to setting the dynamic backend attribute for individual ivy arrays, you can also set or unset the dynamic backend feature globally for all such instances using `ivy.set_dynamic_backend`_ and `ivy.unset_dynamic_backend`_ respectively.

 Another useful feature of the dynamic backend is the `ivy.dynamic_backend_as`_ context manager.
 This allows you to write code like this: